scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 ### Appending Entries to a PCB {#pcb-appending}

-Every propagation interval (as configured by the AS), the Control Service:
+Every propagation interval (as configured by the AS operator), the Control Service:

 - selects the best combinations of PCBs and interfaces connecting to a neighboring AS (i.e. a child AS or a core AS).
 This is described in [](#selection).
 - propagates each selected PCB to the selected egress interface(s) associated with it.
 This is described in [](#path-segment-prop).

-For every selected PCB and egress interface combination, the AS appends an *AS entry* to the selected PCB.
+For every selected PCB and egress interface combination, the AS Control Service appends an *AS entry* to the selected PCB.
 This includes a Hop Field that specifies the ingress and egress interface for the packet forwarding through this AS, in the beaconing direction.
 The AS entry can also contain peer entries.

 ### PCB Propagation - Illustrated Examples

 The following three figures show how intra-ISD PCB propagation works, from the ISD's core AS down to child ASes.
 Interface identifiers of each AS are numbered with integer values while ASes are described with an upper case letter for the sake of illustration.
 Arrows represent the PCB propagation direction.

 In {{figure-3a}} below, core AS X sends the two different PCBs "a" and "b" via two different links to child AS Y: PCB "a" leaves core AS X via egress interface "2", whereas PCB "b" is sent over egress interface "1".
-Core AS X adds the respective egress information to the PCBs when sending them off, as can be seen in the figure (the entries "*Core - Out:2*" and "*Core - Out:1*", respectively).
+Core AS X adds the respective egress information to the PCBs when sending them off, as shown in the figure (the entries "*Core - Out:2*" and "*Core - Out:1*", respectively).

 ~~~aasvg
                            +-------------+